-The Riemannian metric induces an infinitesimal volume element on each tangent space, and thus a measure $d\mathcal{M}$ on the manifold that can be used to measure random events on the manifold and to define the probability density function (if it exists) of these random primitives.
+The Riemannian metric induces an infinitesimal volume element on each tangent space, and thus a measure $d\mathcal{M}$ on the manifold that can be used to measure random events on the manifold and to define the probability density function (if it exists) of these random elements.
 It is worth noticing that the induced measure $d\mathcal{M}$ represents the notion of uniformity according to the chosen Riemannian metric.
 This automatic derivation of the uniform measure from the metric gives a rather elegant solution to the Bertrand paradox for geometric probabilities [Poincaré, 1912, Kendall and Moran, 1963].
-However, the problem is only shifted: which Riemannian metric do we have to choose ?
-We address this question in Section 3 for real positive definite symmetric matrices (tensors): it turns out that we will be able to require an invariance by the full linear group, which will lead to a very regular and convenient manifold structure.
+However, the problem is only shifted: which Riemannian metric do we have to choose?
+We address this question in Section 3 for real positive definite symmetric matrices (tensors): it turns out that requiring an invariance by the full linear group will lead to a very regular and convenient manifold structure.

-Let us come back to the basic statistical tools we would like to develop.
-With the probability measure of a random primitive, we can integrate functions from the manifold to any vector space, thus defining the expected value of this function.
+Let us come back to the basic statistical tools.
+With the probability measure of a random element, we can integrate functions from the manifold to any vector space, thus defining the expected value of this function.
 However, we generally cannot integrate manifold-valued functions.
-Thus, one cannot define the mean or expected "value" of a random primitive using a weighted sum or an integral as usual: we need to rely on distance-based variational formulation.
-The Fréchet or Karcher expected features basically minimize globally (or locally) the variance.
+Thus, one cannot define the mean or expected "value" of a random manifold element using a weighted sum or an integral as usual.
+One solution is to rely on a distancebased variational formulation: the Fréchet or Karcher expected features basically minimize globally (or locally) the variance.
 As the mean is now defined through a minimization procedure, its existence and uniqueness are not ensured any more (except for distributions with a sufficiently small compact support).
 In practice, one mean value almost always exists, and it is unique as soon as the distribution is sufficiently peaked.
 The properties of the mean are very similar to those of the modes (that can be defined as central Karcher values of order 0) in the vectorial case.

 To compute the mean value, we designed in [Pennec, 1999, Pennec, 2004] an original Gauss-Newton gradient descent algorithm that essentially alternates the computation of the barycenter in the exponential chart centered at the current estimation of the mean value, and a re-centering step of the chart at the point of the manifold that corresponds to the computed barycenter (geodesic marching step).
-To define higher moments of the distribution, we used the exponential chart at the mean point: the random feature is thus represented as a random vector with null mean in a star-shaped and symmetric domain.
+To define higher moments of the distribution, we used the exponential chart at the mean point: the random feature is thus represented as a random vector with null mean in a star-shaped domain.
 With this representation, there is no difficulty to define the covariance matrix and potentially higher order moments.
-Based on this covariance matrix, we may define a Mahalanobis distance between a random and a deterministic feature that basically weights the distance between the deterministic feature and the mean feature using the inverse of the covariance matrix.
-Interestingly, the expected Mahalanobis distance of a random primitive with itself is independent of the distribution and is equal to the dimension of the manifold, as in the vectorial case.